-Activities Potential E&S Risks/ Impacts Proposed Mitigation Measures Responsible Party Budget (USD) equipment during repairs and maintenance and operation contaminating soil and potentially polluting ground water resources General Poor management of - The Contractor will procure materials from third Sub project No Separate Cost construction material sources such as party suppliers.
-Contractor (Cost captured as part of activities-Impact on - Sand and gravel will be obtained from only EPA BoQ) Material Sources vector-borne diseases Certified Suppliers when stagnant water - Cost of re-instatement of material sources is implicit accumulates in active or in the unit cost of the various materials (sand, gravel abandoned quarries or and quarry products) borrow pits and breeds insect vectors such as mosquitoes (malaria).
-The excavated pits could serve as death trap for animals and human beings in the vicinity of the sand and burrow pits.
-General The works will create - Preference will be given to the local community in Sub-Project No Separate Cost(Cost construction employment for terms of employment for semi-skilled and unskilled captured as part of
+Activities Potential E&S Risks/ Proposed Mitigation Measures Responsible Budget

+Impacts Party (USD)

+operation contaminating

+soil and potentially

+polluting ground water

+resources

+General construction Poor management of - The Contractor will procure materials from third Sub project No Separate Cost

+activities-Impact on material sources such as party suppliers.
+Contractor (Cost captured as part of

+Material Sources borrow pits can spread - Sand and gravel will be obtained from only EPA BoQ)

+vector-borne diseases Certified Suppliers

+when stagnant water - Cost of re-instatement of material sources is implicit

+accumulates in active or in the unit cost of the various materials (sand, gravel

+abandoned quarries or and quarry products)

+borrow pits and breeds

+insect vectors such as

+mosquitoes (malaria).
+The

+excavated pits could serve

+as death trap for animals

+and human beings in the

+vicinity of the sand and

+burrow pits.

+General construction Workers on-site will - One (1) mobile toilet and two (2) colored refuse bins Sub-Project No Separate Cost (Cost

+activities - General generate human waste will be provided on site; Contractor captured as part of

+Pollution Management and refuse notably food - The mobile toilet will be dislodged after the close of BoQ)

+residue.
+Poor work every day